deyvisonpenha/adentis-weather/README.md

 # Weather

-This project was developed to a project interview that a developed a weather system for regions in Portugal.
+This project was developed in React to a project interview that a developed a weather system for regions in Portugal.
 ### For this challenge I used:
  * ReactJs
  * styled-components